 Why You Should Start With Sponsored Products

-Remember when I said Sponsored Product Ads are the most seen ads on Amazon because they show up at every point in the customer journey?
+Remember when we said Sponsored Product Ads are the most seen ads on Amazon because they show up at every point in the customer journey?

 Use Sponsored Products when starting out to get the best return on ad spend (ROAS).

 Sponsored Product Ads appear below Headline Search Ads, to the right of the SERP and on product detail pages.
-With Sponsored Product Ads, you can reach the most customers and reach a high conversion rate (around 10%).
+With Sponsored Product Ads, you reach the most customers and reach a high conversion rate (around 10%).
 In Sponsored Product ad campaigns you can even retarget customers on third-party sites.